vulpineblaze/net_intruder_ld27/README.md

 To-do list:
 * Add all outlined square types
 * Finish level algorithm to accomdate them all
+* Acquire Apple Developer license and export app to iOS.

 ## Status
-Project is: _in progress_, waiting completion of higher priority tasks.
+Project is: _in progress_, awaiting completion of higher priority tasks.

 ## Contributing
 Looking to collaborate on art, and can always use more play testers.
 Head over to the github [issue tracker](https://github.com/vulpineblaze/net_intruder_ld27/issues/new) to report anything amiss.